 Caelan said he was bringing an army out of Dusk Haven to siege the manor.
 Was this his doing?
 Now they were to ally with the vermin to achieve their own ends?
 The King would never stoop so low as to even associate with those pests.
 "Vayne kidnapped Keira," Inias had said, but why?
 There was no way he was that obsessed.
 She'd gone to look for her brother, but no one knew how she'd escaped.
+Some believed that someone had scrubbed her room before the guards could investigate.

 He wasn't about to run into that bloodbath, even with his spear.
-He kept his spear held in front of him, ready for whatever came his way.
+He kept his spear held in front of him, ready for whatever came towards him.
 It was then he saw the lights forming and saw two figures emerging from the lush forest.
 Inias and Keira were alive.
 He lifted his spear, ready to strike them as they came through, but hesitated.
 If Caelan would use redcaps to achieve his goals, then Vayne may have kidnapped Keira to cover it up.
 With a long sigh, he pulled his spear back, as they approached, and planted it the ground next to him.

 "Sylvis, we don't have time," Inias huffed as they exited the barrier.
 The three of them looked exhausted and Inias had his hand clutching what he assumed was a wound on his back.
 "We'll kick your ass later, I promise."

 Sylvis raised a brow at him and shook his head.
 He turned to Keira and narrowed his eyes.
 "Vayne kidnapped you.
 You swear it?"
-He pushed his blonde hair out of his face and watched her.
+He pushed his dark blonde hair out of his face and watched her.
 She nodded her head and looked to the now retreating redcaps, avoiding the bone dead winter wood beyond the breached wards.